arobey1/arobey1.github.io/content/python/interacting_with_python.md

 942
 ```

 This is easy to rerun, but we still haven't resolved this issue where we can't change your favorite number without rewriting the code.
-And here's where the magic of the `input` function comes in.
+And now is when the magic of the `input` function comes in handy.

 > The **input** function allows a user to input data into a program.